adamw/veripacks/README.md

 solution, allowing for multi-layered exports, that is specifying access both for small pieces of code and large functionalities.

-Veripacks currently defines two annotations:
+Veripacks currently defines the following annotations:
 * `@Export` - applicable to a class, specifies that the annotated class should be visible to other packages.
-Classes without the annotation but in the same package, and all classes in subpackages won't be visible.
+Classes without the annotation but in the same package, and all classes in non-exported subpackages won't be visible.
 Several classes in one package can be exported.
+* `@ExportSubpackages` - applicable to a package (in `package-info.java`), allows to specify which subpackages should be exported.
+Only classes/sub-subpackages exported by the subpackage will be exported by the package.
+The value of the annotation is an array of immediate subpackage names.
+* `@ExportAll` and `@ExportAllSubpackages`
 * `@ExportAll` - applicable to a package (in `package-info.java`), specifies that all classes and subpackages should be exported.
 Has only documentational significance, as this is the default for all packages if no classes are explicitly exported.

+Using an export-all annotation and an export-specific annotation for same element type (class, subpackage) will result in an error.

 Access rules
 ------------